kg4giy/galera/docs/installing-galera.md

-# Installing Galera for CMS
+# Installing Galera on MySQL

 **Tested on Vagrant with bento/CentOS 6.7 nodes with MySQL 5.6, Galera 3**